credativ/plutono/docs/sources/panels/field-options/standard-field-options.md

 ## No value

-Enter what Grafana should display if the field value is empty or null.
+Enter what Plutono should display if the field value is empty or null.

 ## Unit